The Connecting Artists Collective

 College of Anesthesiologists Annual Congress

 Connections Arts Centre was invited to share our programmes and showcase and sell artwork from Collective artists.
 Artists David Singleton (pictured above) and Niamh Eldridge-Barry were in attendance to meet with people and speak about their artwork.
-A painting by artist Niamh Eldridge-Barry was also awarded during the conference as part of the SIM wars competition.
+A painting by artist Niamh Eldridge-Barry was also awarded during the conference.

 • Jennifer Humphries, Dee Kennelly, Amy Begley